Emmotes/ic_spoilers/docs/lazaapz.md

     "id": 2395,
     "flavour_text": "",
     "description": {
         "desc": "Lazaapz has a set of Artificer Power Armor.
-She starts each area with $amount stacks of Power Armor.
+She starts each area with $lazaapz_max_power_armour_stacks stacks of Power Armor.
 Damage taken by Lazaapz is decreased by a percentage equal to her current Power Armor stacks, but the armor consumes 1 stack of Power Armor each time she would take damage.
-Can not be decreased below 0."
+Can not be decreased below 0.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$lazaapz_power_armour_desc"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {
-            "effect_string": "max_power_armour_stacks,100"
+            "effect_string": "max_power_armour_stacks,100",
+            "show_bonus": false
         },
         {
             "effect_string": "damage_reduction,1",